fzerocentral/fzerocentral-api/README.md

 ## Miscellaneous developer tips

+- When using the PyCharm IDE, if many import statements such as `from games.models import Game` are getting red-underlined, try right-clicking the `project` directory, and choose Mark Directory as -> Sources Root.
 - Firefox may not know how to display responses of the content type `application/vnd.api+json`.
 One add-on that can help with this is [JSON Lite](https://github.com/lauriro/json-lite).